alexander-scott/Enhanced-Trigger-Box/README.md

 ```

 Now your can add your new component as a condition or response in the editor!
 Because it's inherited ConditionComponent or ResponseComponent it will follow
 all the same rules as the other components and functions will get called when they're supposed to.
-If you think your new component is useful
+If you think your new component could be useful to others,
 send it to me or create a pull request on GitHub and I'll add it to the asset.

 Individual Conditions